The 10 Most Iconic Plays in Men's March Madness History

 With 1.6 seconds left and the game tied at 74, Villanova guard Kris Jenkins received a pass from Ryan Arcidiacono and knocked down a game-winning three-pointer against North Carolina.

-In just over a second, Jenkins got his shot off, and the rest is history.
+In just over a second, he got his shot off and the rest is history.

 Jenkins' game-winner spurred a wild celebration on the court as the Wildcats won their first championship since 1985.